Cerebral palsy register

 You can either:

-- fill out the cerebral palsy consent form and send to the Centre for Disease Control
+- fill in the cerebral palsy consent form and email it to firstname.lastname@example.org or

 How to register